caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 ---
 layout: post
-title: Playing with GPX tracks in Elixir and Postigs
+title: Playing with GPX tracks in Elixir and PostGIS
 ---

-Lately, I'm playing with an idea of creating a web app for storing and visualising my cycling rides.
-Think about something like my own private version of Strava.
-Most of the popular activity trackers, allow to export your activities as a **GPX** files.
-We can use those files to import an activity to the other service, for example to the one that we will build in a moment.
+Lately, I've been thinking about the idea of creating a web app for storing and visualizing my cycle rides.
+Most of the popular activity trackers, allow exporting your activities as **GPX** files.
+We can use those files to import activity to the other service, for example to the one that we will build in a moment.

-In this blog post, I would like to present my findings on how to store and visualize gpx tracks using Elixir/Phoenix, PostgreSQL and little bit of JavaScript.
-The plan is to parse GPX file and extract track's data.
-Save it in PostgreSQL as a **geometry** type, which comes with [PostGIS](https://postgis.net/), spatial database extension.
-Finally, visualize track using [Leaflet.js](https://leafletjs.com/), interactive web map
+In this blog post, I would like to present my findings on how to store and visualize GPX tracks using Elixir/Phoenix, PostgreSQL and a little bit of JavaScript.
+The plan is to parse the GPX file and extract track data.
+Save it in PostgreSQL as a **geometry type**, which comes with [PostGIS](https://postgis.net).
+Finally, visualize track using an interactive web map.

+*[GitHub repo](https://github.com/caspg/gpx_phoenix) containing code used in this blogpost*

 <br />

 ## GPX intro

 **GPX** (GPS Exchange Format) is an XML data format, designed to share GPS data between software applications.
-It was developed by company named TopoGrafix.
-First release was in 2002 and latest, GPX 1.1, in 2004.
-You can find more info about the format at the [gpx website](https://www.topografix.com/gpx.asp).
+You can find more info about the format on [the official website](https://www.topografix.com/gpx.asp).

-GPX can be used to describe following data:
+GPX can be used to describe the following data:
-* **waypoints** - individual points without relationship to each other
+* **waypoints** - individual points without relation to each other
-* **routes** - an ordered list of points, representing series of turns leading to a destination
+* **routes** - an ordered list of points, representing a series of turns leading to a destination
-* **tracks** - an ordered list of points, describing a path, for example a raw output of GPS recording of single trip
+* **tracks** - an ordered list of points, describing a path, for example, a raw output of GPS recording of single trip

-Below we can examin an example gpx file.
+Below we can examine an example GPX file.
 It contains tracks data, which were recorded during an activity.

 ```xml
 <!-- my_activity.xml -->